The Annotated History of Benefit Street/The American Dream

 Paul recalls the canvas bubble and the pool: "A local motel maintained it and let area staff and band members use it after hours.
 We'd peel off our clothes and leave them in an adjacent stairwell, run ten feet through the icy cold, unzip the entrance to the bubble, then jump into the hot-water pool.
 There was so much fog in there that you could hardly see three feet in front of you, which no doubt helped in the 'discretion' department!
 No names will be used here," Paul adds, "since the statute of limitations probably hasn't run out yet!"

-Bill Bird recalls: “In the summer of 1970, between semesters, I took a temporary church assignment up near the Canadian border, and the band all came to visit.
+Bill Bird recalls: “In the summer of 1970, between semesters, I took a temporary church assignment up near the Canadian border [in North Malone, NY], and the band all came to visit.
 I can still remember the little old parishioners’ jaws dropping when this group of long-haired hippie freaks walked in, especially Josh – long-haired bearded Jewish guy who looked a lot like the picture on the church wall.
 Some must have sworn it was the Second Coming!”

 This is a good place to give special thanks to our two road managers.
 John Cooney, now a lawyer in Washington, DC, spent the summer between graduating from Brown and law school keeping us alive and well, mostly on our Vermont excursions.
-(John has been married for many years to Lisa Kimball, Rob’s former wife.)
+(John was married for many years to Lisa Kimball, Rob’s former wife, who passed on in 2018.)
 First keyboardist Bill Bird went to theology school in Boston and became our “roadie for lots of gigs almost every weekend – Boston College with Grand Funk Railroad, Bucknell University, Skidmore at the Casino in Saratoga, jobs with J. Geils, B.B.
 King, Firesign Theater [Paul adds: “Not many – if any – other bands can say they opened for Firesign!”], several outdoor concerts, a bunch of bars.
 I would drive the truck and schlep gear, set up and be the sound guy.
 As I recall, we continued to do the weekend roadie/groupie thing through the next school year.”
 More from and about Bill below and in Part 3.

 Despite the good times, the usual things that plagued unsigned bands, like lack of money, kept closing in on us.
 Josh left the band due to family issues in the summer of 1971.
 He was replaced by Leo Genereux of Pawtucket, RI, a talented right-hander with a unique style and tuning, playing left-handed with strings tuned upside-down in an open E chord, often resulting in an unusual lead style, frequently played in the middle register.
 (Self-taught, Leo originally tuned to an open E-flat!)
 Again, the band’s sound shifted, and although Benefit Street kept working clubs and concerts, the original dream – an album of our original songs, essentially this one – never came to pass.
 After September, 1971, we continued with five members when Paul departed and wasn’t replaced; and, tiring of the clubs-and-covers scene, Benefit Street came to its final stop sign in late 1972.